yalcinozhabes/pythonJDFTx/README.md

 theory which lives at http://sourceforge.net/p/jdftx/wiki/Home/ .
 Feel free to visit and investigate the code and appreciate its great capabilities such as GPU parallelization.

-`python-JDFTx` is a Python wrapper that provides a calculator interface for [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/).
+`pythonJDFTx` is a Python wrapper that provides a calculator interface for [ASE (Atomic Simulation Environment)](https://wiki.fysik.dtu.dk/ase/).
 ASE makes it possible to use many other calculators, aside from JDFTx, using the same syntax.
 This way, a PhD student such as myself, does not need to read through the documentation of many other